Politics of Kuwait: Judicial branch

 The judiciary in Kuwait is not independent of the government, the Emir appoints all the judges and many judges are foreign nationals from Egypt.
 In each administrative district of Kuwait, there is a Summary Court (also called Courts of First Instance which are composed of one or more divisions, like a Traffic Court or an Administrative Court); then there is Court of Appeals; Cassation Court, and lastly - a Constitutional Court which interprets the constitution and deals with disputes related to the constitutionality of laws.
 Kuwait has a civil law legal system.

 Legislative branch

-The National Assembly is theoretically the main legislative branch in Kuwait.
-The National Assembly theoretically has the power to remove government ministers from their post.
-The National Assembly can have up to 50 MPs.
-Fifty deputies are theoretically elected by popular vote to serve four-year terms.
-Members of the cabinet also sit in the parliament as deputies.
+Legislative power is exercised by the Emir of Kuwait.
+It was formerly exercised by the National Assembly.